This is the first post in my series about Quantum Field Theory. What a let-down: I will just discuss classical mechanics.

 The action is calculated by integrating….
 I am reluctant to describe how the action is calculated.
 Action (or its field-y counterparts) will be considered the basic description of a system – something that is given, in the way had been forces had been considered given in the traditional picture.
 The important thing is: You attach a number to each imaginable trajectory, to each possible history.

 The trajectory a particle traverses in time slot t1-t2 are determined by the Principle of Least Action (which ‘replaces’ Newton’s law): The action of the system is minimal for the actual trajectories.
 Any deviation – such as a planet travelling in strange loops – would increase the action.
+It is like a particle tests all possible paths and calculates their associated actions.
+Near the optimum path the action does hardly vary.

 This sounds probably awkward – why would you describe nature like this?